CityCamp/citycamp.github.io/_pages/how-to-run-unconference-guide.md

 ### Tips for participants 💡

+**Before the event:**
+- **Come prepared with session ideas**: Don't wait until the scheduling moment to think about what topics you'd like to propose.
+Consider reaching out to past attendees or using social media to get feedback on potential topics
+- **Network early**: Arrive a bit early to meet other attendees and bounce session ideas off them.
+These pre-event conversations often lead to the most creative session concepts

+**During the event:**
-- **Come with Curiosity:** Bring your questions, challenges, and genuine interest in learning from others
+- **Come with Curiosity**: Bring your questions, challenges, and genuine interest in learning from others
-- **Contribute Your Voice:** Don't hesitate to suggest a session topic, even if you don't consider yourself an expert
+- **Contribute Your Voice**: Don't hesitate to suggest a session topic, even if you don't consider yourself an expert
-- **Practice Flexibility:** Move between sessions freely to find the conversations that most interest you
+- **Practice Flexibility**: Move between sessions freely to find the conversations that most interest you
+- **Make your session cards stand out**: Use colorful pens, stickers, creative artwork, or even small decorative items to help your session card catch attention on the scheduling board
+- **Network confidently**: Don't be nervous about joining conversations.
+If you overhear an interesting discussion, simply ask "Do you mind if I join the conversation?"
-- **Document and Connect:** Take notes, exchange contact information, and ask thoughtful questions
+- **Document and Connect**: Take notes, exchange contact information, and ask thoughtful questions
-- **Lead by Example:** You don't need credentials to facilitate a valuable discussion—just genuine interest and good questions
+- **Lead by Example**: You don't need credentials to facilitate a valuable discussion—just genuine interest and good questions
+- **Ask questions freely**: There are no silly questions in an unconference setting.
+Smart, accomplished people ask lots of questions, and your questions help others feel comfortable participating too

+**Session leadership best practices:**
+If you're leading a session, follow two golden rules:
+1. **Keep the conversation moving, progressing, and evolving** - Gently redirect participants who go off-topic or dominate discussion
+2. **Try to ensure everyone gets a chance to speak** - Actively invite quieter participants to contribute

+**Self-care during the event:**
+- **Stay refreshed**: Unconferences can be exhausting.
+Drink plenty of water, eat a good breakfast, and have a solid lunch.
+Use coffee strategically but don't overdo it
+- **Take comprehensive notes**: Focus on key principles and lessons rather than trying to transcribe everything.
+Note down interesting people and their contact information
+- **Share your insights**: Consider writing a blog post about your experience afterward to help other attendees and future participants

 Remember: participants create the value of an unconference through their engagement, openness, and willingness to both share and learn.